-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact LAND USE AND PLANNING - Does the project have the potential to:1.
-Conflict with any policy of the County adopted for the purpose of avoiding or 1 mitigating an environmental effect?
-2. Conflict with any County Code regulation adopted for the purpose of avoiding or mitigating an environmental effect? √.
-3. Physically divide an established community?
-4 4.
-Have a potentially significant growth inducing effect, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? √ 5.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact LAND USE AND PLANNING - Does the project have the potential to: 1.
+Conflict with any policy of the County adopted for the purpose of avoiding or \checkmark mitigating an environmental effect?
+2. Conflict with any County Code regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+1 3.
+Physically divide an established community? \checkmark 4.
+Have a potentially significant growth inducing effect, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? · V 5.
 Displace substantial numbers of people, or amount of existing housing, necessitating the construction of replacement housing elsewhere?
-4
+V

-Discussion a Population and Housing
+Discussion of Population and Housing